benc-uk/cse-onboarding/readme.md

 This is a hypothetical timeline:

 - WEEK 1: Start with the ADS and/or kick off session, agree approach & roles.
-Get pre-reqs in place such as access to Azure, project boards & repo etc
+Get pre-reqs in place such as access to Azure subscription(s), create project boards & code repo(s) etc
 - WEEK 2: Start investigation spikes, create initial codebase, pick & deploy Azure services and next layer of logical or functional design
 - WEEK 3: Sprint on agreed backlog items, build out API features, automated CI and CD, repeatably deployable environments
 - WEEK 4: Wrap up, run demos, document findings